phaag/nfdump/README.md

 - `--enable-nfprofile`
   Build nfprofile and nftrack, required by NfSen (default: NO)
 - `--enable-devel`
-  Enable debugging aqnd developer options.
+  Enable debugging and developer options.
 For developers only (default: NO)
 - `--with-lz4=PATH`, `--with-zstd=PATH`, `--with-bz2=PATH`
   Specify non-default library install locations for compression libraries.
 - `--enable-lto`